Wisconsin and Arizona make it official as Trump fails to stop vote certification in all six states where he contested his defeat

 An election contest is also underway in Nevada, where state law allows the Trump campaign to take depositions ahead of a hearing scheduled in Carson City court on Thursday.

-Felicia Sonmez, Mike DeBonis, Elise Viebeck, Keith Newell and Aaron Schaffer contributed to this report.
+Felicia Sonmez, Mike DeBonis, Elise Viebeck, Keith Newell, Aaron Schaffer and Tobi Raji contributed to this report.